griverorz/westraining-R/README.md

 <img style="float: right;" src="logo.png">

-# Training materials for the R classes at Westat
+# Materials for the R classes

-This repository contains most of the materials used in the introductory and advanced classes to R at Westat.
+This repository contains most of the materials used in the introductory and advanced classes to R at [Westat](https://www.westat.com/).

 The scripts are provided in Rmarkdown with an HTML output.
 The scripts are grouped by topic and do not correspond to individual classes.